 Life of a credit refers to the length of time a course is considered current.
 Assessment of the life (currency) of a credit may be required in a number of different situations:

-- As per the Student Progression and Promotion policy, students who interrupt their studies for an extended period of time, or who take significantly longer than the normally prescribed program duration to complete their studies, may be required to take additional courses and/or repeat courses which have gone through significant change.
+- Students who interrupt their studies for an extended period, or who take significantly longer than the normally prescribed program duration to complete their studies, may be required to take additional courses and/or repeat courses that have gone through significant change

 - The currency of a credit may need to be assessed when a student who has completed requirements for a particular program, wants to apply any of the credits to a different credential at Seneca.